steliosna/labeltabel/README.md

+# What is paulitable?
+A function to show the variable names and the corresponding variable labels, inspired by the  Variable-Window in Stata.

 # Install Package
 install.packages("remotes")
 remotes::install_github("steliosna/paulitable")

-# What does the function do?
+# Function Structure

 paulitable(dataframe, stats = FALSE, missings = FALSE)